Ynpact/ynpact-serverless-plugin-foreach/README.md

 # Serverless plugin foreach
 This plugin, devolped by [Ynpact](https://www.ynpact.com), provide 2 operators for use in the serverless framework template.
 Those mimic the Terraform / Open Tofy count or foreach operators.
+[See our blog post](https://www.ynpact.com/serverless-plugin-en/)

 The **repeat** operator allows to repeat n time a yaml block.
 In this templated block you can use {{i}} anywhere and it will be replaced by the repeat-index.